2015 - Volume #39, Issue #6, Page #28

 “I mainly use it when a homeowner has a few trees he wants taken down but doesn’t want any heavy equipment used,” says Ranette.
 “It’s also a lot easier to haul this small skidder to the job site instead of using a semi to truck in heavy equipment for just a few trees.”

 He had a small Deere garden tractor that he used for pulling small trees out of the woods and for other logging chores, but it wasn’t built for such heavy work.
 “The entire back part of the frame broke,” says Ranette.
-“I had just installed a new 22 hp Briggs and Stratton engine, so I salvaged it and other components to build a heavier-duty log skidder from scratch.
+“I had just installed a new 22-hp.
+Briggs & Stratton engine, so I salvaged it and other components to build a heavier-duty log skidder from scratch.
 It’s really handy.”

 He used 3/16-in. sheet steel to build a 40-in. wide, 16-in. high blade and added a cutting edge made from 1/4 by 1-in. flat bar.
-An electric winch on front of the tractor is used to raise and lower the blade, and a home-built cable arch equipped with an electric winch on back is used to pull logs out of the woods.
-Both winches operate off a new truck battery with 875 cold cranking amps.
+An electric winch on the front of the tractor raises and lowers the blade, and a home-built cable arch equipped with an electric winch on the back pulls logs out of the woods.
+Both winches operate off a new truck battery with 875 cold-cranking amps.

 The front 16 by 8 tires are off a Gravely 817 tractor.
 Ranette bought new 20 by 10.8 rear tires and uses tire chains with steel spikes on them for extra traction.